Here's how you can speed up the healing of a pulled muscle

 Conclusion: In the case of a strain, healing can be accelerated - but not forced

-Whether it's a balance between rest and gentle movement, the application of cold, targeted stretching exercises, self-massage or sessions on an acupressure mat, there are many aspects that can help speed up the healing of a pulled muscle and effectively relieve pain.
+Whether it's a balance between rest and gentle movement, the application of cold, targeted stretching exercises, self-massage or sessions on the acupressure mat: there are many aspects that can help to speed up the healing of a pulled muscle and effectively relieve the pain.